OnekiDevs/type-locales/README.md

 npx type-locales
 ```

-will generate a local.ts file with the keys that you can use on your i18n
+will generate a locales.ts file with the keys that you can use on your i18n with intelisence autocomplete
 ```
 .
 ├── locales
+│   ├── locales.ts
 │   ├── en.json
 │   └── es.json
 └── src